Crystal Gayle: Early life

 Gayle was born Brenda Gail Webb in Paintsville, Kentucky on January 9, 1951.
 She was the last of eight children born to Clara Marie "Clary" (née Ramey; May 5, 1912 – November 24, 1981) and Melvin Theodore "Ted" Webb (June 6, 1906 – February 22, 1959).
 Unlike her siblings Melvin, Loretta, Herman, Jay Lee, Donald, Peggy Sue, and Betty, Gayle was the only child born at the Paintsville hospital, and not at home.
 Through her matriline, Gayle is a distant cousin of singer Patty Loveless.
 Gayle and her siblings claim Irish and Cherokee descent, although she is not enrolled with any Native tribe.
 Gayle's father was a coal miner who developed black lung disease.
 In search of better medical treatment, the family moved to Wabash, Indiana, when Gayle was four years old.
 They lived in a retired miner's community and Clara Webb worked as a nurse's aide.
 Ted Webb died from a stroke in 1959.
 From an early age, Gayle had an interest in singing.
 She noted that she could sing before she could walk.
 The family's new home in Wabash was more suburban than Butcher Hollow and allowed her to experience both rural and urban life.
 She sang along frequently to songs she heard on the radio and was inspired by the music of her sister Loretta Lynn.

 Gayle's musical interests were shaped further in her teenage years.
 She started singing in church, performed folk songs, and recorded demonstration tapes.
 With encouragement from Lynn, she began touring during summers in high school.
 At age 16, Gayle performed on the Grand Ole Opry in replacement of her sister who had gotten ill.
 She performed a cover of Gordon Lightfoot's "Ribbon of Darkness".
-After graduating from high school in 1970, she signed her first recording contract with her sister's label: Decca Records.
+After graduating from Wabash high school in 1970, she signed her first recording contract with her sister's label: Decca Records.
 Upon signing with Decca, the label insisted that Gayle change her first name from "Brenda" to another name.
 The conflict was because Brenda Lee was already signed to Decca at the time.
 Shortly thereafter, Lynn drove past a sign for the Krystal fast-food restaurant and said to Gayle, "That's your name.
 Crystals are bright and shiny, like you."
 It was then that she changed her name professionally to "Crystal Gayle", with "Gayle" taken from her middle name (Gail).